Alchemz/aetheria-the-cybernetic-self/replit.md

 ### UI/UX Decisions
 - **The Synchrony Redesign**: Features a cyan aesthetic (`#00FFFF`) with a compact card-based pre-session lobby.
 Incorporates animated pulsing circles for box breathing and a breath visualizer bar for Aum toning, with radiating wave effects.
 A 3D particle field ("Sovereign Galaxy") visualizes connected users.
 - **Portal as Landing Page**: The default landing page is now Portal, featuring 3D graphics as the initial user experience.
+- **Foundation (Dreamscape) Design**: Minimalist header with floating circular icons (Home, Account) that have glassmorphic backgrounds.
+No title bar to maximize background image visibility.
+Icons feature hover effects with orange glow matching the sanctuary aesthetic.

 ### Technical Implementations
 - **Frontend**: Vite + React (JavaScript/JSX) with Tailwind CSS and Radix UI components for styling.